mietzen/catch-all-autofill/README.md

 You need a **catch-all email** setup on your domain.
 This means any email sent to `anything@yourdomain.com` will be delivered to your main inbox.
 Most email providers and hosting services offer this feature.

+Make sure you setup:
+   - SPF entry and its parameters as a TXT record in the DNS settings of your provider
+   - DKIM entries as CNAME records in the DNS settings of your provider
+   - DMARC entry and its parameters as a TXT record in the DNS settings of your provider.

+Otherwise your domain might be flaged and you wont be able to get mails.

 ## Installation

 Install directly from the Firefox Add-ons store.